Super Bowl XIII: First quarter

-On their opening drive, the Cowboys advanced to the Pittsburgh 38-yard line, with running back Tony Dorsett gaining 38 yards off 3 running plays.
-But they lost the ball on a fumbled handoff while attempting to fool the Steelers defense with a reverse-pass play.
-Receiver Drew Pearson later explained, "We practiced that play for three weeks.
+On their opening drive, the Cowboys advanced to the Pittsburgh 38-yard line, with running back Tony Dorsett gaining 38 yards off three running plays.
+But while attempting to fool the Pittsburgh defense with a reverse-pass play, wide receiver Drew Pearson fumbled a handoff from Dorsett, and Steelers defensive end John Banaszak recovered the loose ball on the Pittsburgh 47-yard line.
+Pearson later explained, "We practiced that play for three weeks.
 It is designed for me to hit Billy Joe 15 to 17 yards downfield.
 We practiced the play so much it was unbelievable we could fumble it.
 I expected the handoff a bit lower, but I should have had it.
 Billy Joe was in the process of breaking into the clear when the fumble occurred."
 The play was similar to the near-turnover by Butch Johnson in the previous Super Bowl.

-After defensive lineman John Banaszak recovered the loose ball on the Pittsburgh 47-yard line, the Steelers attempted 2 running plays with running back Franco Harris carrying the ball, but only gained 1 yard.
-Then on third down, wide receiver John Stallworth caught a 12-yard pass to the Cowboys' 40-yard line.
-Then after Terry Bradshaw converted another third down, this time with a 10-yard pass to Randy Grossman on 3rd and 8, he threw 28-yard touchdown completion to Stallworth to take a 7–0 lead.
+The Steelers then attempted two running plays with running back Franco Harris carrying the ball, but only gained 1 yard.
+Then on 3rd-and-9, wide receiver John Stallworth caught a 12-yard pass from quarterback Terry Bradshaw to advance to the Dallas 40-yard line.
+Then, after Bradshaw converted another third down, this time with a 10-yard pass to tight end Randy Grossman on 3rd-and-8, he threw a 28-yard touchdown pass to Stallworth to give the Steelers an early 7–0 lead.